The Green Machine

 The linear capstan is the FLUTe name for a motorized version of green machine.
 The machine shown in the photo is driven by a variable speed motor.
-The tether or liner is routed over the first two rollers, under the next, over the next roller, under the next roller. and over the last roller.
+The tether or liner is routed over the first two rollers, and then alternates under and over through the series of rollers.
 The friction on the several roller allows the motor to invert the liner from the borehole.
 The rollers are driven by a suitably routed chain such that the rollers all turn in the correct direction.
 This unique FLUTe machine can remove a liner with much less effort than the green machine with a modest tension on the liner beyond the machine.
 The tension is monitored with a pair of load cells.
 The motor speed, and therefore the tension on the liner, are adjusted and monitored with a separate controller.
 This machine is usually used by FLUTe personnel, but some units have been sold to customers with training in the use and maintenance.

 The water level in the liner during installation should be monitored with a water level measurement for deep water tables.
 For shallow water tables, the water level can often be maintained at the top of the casing.
 But for deep water tables, the water level should not be above ~20 ft higher than the water table in the formation.
 Monitoring the water level with the standard electric water level meter is frustrating due to the water being added to the liner as it descends.
 Therefore, an open tube, called a bubbler tube, is included in a sleeve of the standard liner to the water table.
 Connecting a controlled constant air flow source to the tube and monitoring the pressure variations as the water level rises in the liner allows easy control of a safe water level in the liner.
 That bubbler monitoring system can be purchased from FLUTe.
 The monitor must be connected to a gas bottle or compressor.
 The controller contains a flow meter and pressure gauge with a connection to the automatic data collection system if used with the profiling machine.
 The controller is usually used by FLUTe, but can be purchased.